The digital footprint of everyone you protect.

 Breach data

-Database dumps from compromised companies.
-Email, name, postal address, SSN, password hashes — plaintext when the breach was that bad.
+Records from company breaches, resolved to a subject — so you see every place a person's identity leaked, not just one file.
+Email, name, postal address, SSN, password hashes; plaintext when the breach was that bad.

 What gets exposed